jhfoxliu/iMVP/docs/beginners.rst

 here, ``xxx:xxx:xxx:xxx`` should be the IP address of the sever, for example ``123.123.123.123``.
 Then you can visit from the browser of another computer with ``xxx:xxx:xxx:xxx:8050``.
 Use ``--port`` option if you want to switch to another port.

-You will visit this page when you succeed to launch the application.
+You will visit this page when you succeed in launching the application.
 You can drag your FASTA file to the upload box, or just click it to send your file to the sever.
 Then you should adjust the parameters on the right.
 When everything is ready, click "submit" to run ``iMVP``

 .. image:: ../Images/Guide/Guide_1.png
     :align: center